 Chapter 3 of The Musician’s Way, spells out a range of strategies for tackling new pieces.

-The chapter first highlights three fundamental practice activities: discovery, repetition, and evaluation.
+The chapter starts off by defining three fundamental practice activities: discovery, repetition, and evaluation.

 A 4-Step Path to Mastery

-The process that I recommend for starting on new material contains four essential steps:
+The process that I recommend for starting on new material comprises four steps:

 1. Get an overview